Skip to main content

 • Don't put two spaces after a period.

 • Use a serial comma (also known as the Oxford comma) before the conjunction in a list of three or more items.
-E.g., "Through the use of additional adapters, Home Assistant allows the use of Zigbee, Z-Wave, and other protocols".
+For example, "Through the use of additional adapters, Home Assistant allows the use of Zigbee, Z-Wave, and other protocols".

 • There is no limit for the line length.
 You are allowed to write in a flowing text style.
 This will make it easier to use the GitHub online editor in the future.